-The development of retail back office software components is always complicated and requires significant amounts of time.
+The development of retail back office software components is always complicated and requires significant time.
 But on the other hand, developers can quickly design a Minimum Value Product (MVP) to demonstrate how the result will work in the future.
-The finished product tested and adapted to customer requirements.
+The finished product is tested and adapted to customer requirements.

 Stage 4.
 Delivery

-The software transfer consists of two procedures: customer testing of ready solutions and transferring intellectual property rights for the development results.
+The software transfer consists of two procedures: customer testing ready solutions and transferring intellectual property rights for the development results.

 If the final testing reveals some issues or errors, the contractor must eliminate them.
-The transfer of intellectual property rights occurs through the signing of the relevant legal agreements and acts.
+The transfer of intellectual property rights occurs by signing the relevant legal agreements and acts.

 The above procedures are simplified, if the retailer’s IT team works under development.
 The internal staff tests the digital product.
 The intellectual property rights are transferred by default, following the general labor contract or service agreement between the retailer and certain IT specialists.

-Retail Software Development: How Does It Work In Practice?
+Retail Back Office Software Development: How Does It Work In Practice?

 Case 1.
-Contact Center and Order Management System for Department Store Retailer
+Contact Center and Order Management System for Department Store Retailers with XME.digital software

 The client needed to develop digital solutions that would allow to:

 effectively managed by employees of both nationwide brick-and-mortar stores network and e-commerce platform